Long-Run Inequalities in Health and Survival Between Families and Across Generations

 Data Sources

-State-of-the-art population reconstructions cover up to 9 generations of relatives (grandparents, parents, children) in Sweden, Netherlands, and the US from 1800 to today and contain lifespan and health information.
+State-of-the-art population reconstructions cover up to 9 generations of relatives (grandparents, parents, children) in Sweden, the Netherlands, and the US from 1800 to today and contain lifespan and health information.

-Generalization of Findings
+Generalization of Estimates

 The project lays the groundwork to generalize these estimates of family health inequality to many contexts with less abundant data sources, using survey data.
 These contain indicators of health and mortality for focal individuals, their siblings, and children for a range of low- and middle-income countries covering 4 decades (DHS, 1984-2018).